Leading the Way to a Safer World for Children

-The staff of the TLC clinic works n partnership with Children Youth Services to provide medial and mental health services for the well-being of children in out-of-home placement.
+The staff of the TLC clinic works in partnership with Children Youth Services to provide medial and mental health services for the well-being of children in out-of-home placement.

 Educating Mandated Reporters: Awareness and Prevention

-To address the overwhelming need to prepare individuals to become responsible mandated reporters, the Penn State Hershey Center for the Protection of Children is working to develop, test, and disseminate a multimedia, action-oriented eLearning module to those on the front lines for protecting children.
+To address the overwhelming need to prepare individuals to become responsible mandated reporters, the Penn State Hershey Center for the Protection of Children has developed, tested, and disseminated a multimedia, action-oriented eLearning module to those on the front lines for protecting children.

 This multidisciplinary effort involves Penn State faculty with expertise in eLearning, cognitive and educational psychology, graphic and web design, law, medicine, education, database design, and related areas.
-The goal is to create an evidence-based educational tool that opens people's eyes to the problem of child abuse, and helps them see themselves as agents for protecting children from abuse.
+This evidence-based educational tool opens people's eyes to the problem of child abuse, and helps them see themselves as agents for protecting children from abuse.